Acai berry product peddlers lock customers in after “free” trial expires

-January 12, 2009 – The Better Business Bureau is warning consumers to be wary of online ads relying on celebrity endorsements to sell acai-berry related weight loss products.
-The BBB has received thousands of complaints from consumers nationwide who thought they were signing up for a free-trial offer of acai berry weight loss products that were supposedly endorsed by Oprah, Rachel Ray and other celebrities; in the end, the free trial cost them, month after month.
+New York, NY – January 9, 2009 - Better Business Bureau is warning consumers to be wary of online ads relying on celebrity endorsements to sell acai berry related weight loss products.
+BBB has received thousands of complaints from consumers nationwide who thought they were signing up for a free-trial offer of acai berry weight loss products that were supposedly endorsed by Oprah, Rachel Ray and other celebrities; in the end, the free trial cost them, month after month.

 The acai berry has been featured on national TV shows and praised by doctors and celebrities for its high level of antioxidants.
 Marketing claims about the acai include that it fights cancer and aging and promotes dietary health and weight loss – and these claims are working, with sales of acai products approaching $15 million last year, up from $500,000 per year in previous years.
 Producers of acai berry supplements, juices and tea have been very successful peddling their goods in ads on the Internet and on social networking Web sites such as Facebook.
 In November alone, more than 1.5 million people searched for the term on Google.
-Online ads and Web sites often include a photo of a celebrity — such as Oprah — and claim that she endorses the acai as a weight loss miracle.
+Online ads and Web sites often include celebrity endorsements claiming that the acai is a weight loss miracle.

 Following are two companies that exemplify dozens of other businesses operating nationwide that sell acai-related items with a similar sales model: